 Are there any options to ship merchandise for less?

 Yes, there are third-party consolidator services that work in conjunction with the USPS, which can offer sellers a lower rate to ship items Internationally.
 One such service is ShippingEasy through its "Large Envelope/Flat - Merchandise" service.
 With this service, sellers can generally ship merchandise starting from approximately $8 to $15 depending on destination.

 Tips for Non-US Buyers Purchasing from US Sellers

-Please keep in mind that US sellers can not legally send any merchandise through the USPS First Class Mail International Large Envelope/Flat service.
-As a result, shipping costs from the US to non-US destinations may be higher than you anticipate - but unfortunately at this time, US-based sellers have no legal options to provide significantly cheaper services.
+Please keep in mind that there are limited options for shipping merchandise from the US to non-US buyers, as US sellers cannot legally send merchandise through the USPS First Class Mail International Large Envelope/Flat service.
+As a result, shipping costs from the US to non-US destinations may be higher than anticipated.

-As a result, we recommend that you always review the shipping costs before making a purchase.
+We recommend that all buyers regularly review the shipping costs before making a purchase.
 Shipping costs can easily be reviewed for any listing, at any time, from the "Shipping" tab of the item listing page.
 For additional details see: